laurentpayot/minidenticons/README.md

 ### React

-The following [JavaScript example](https://codepen.io/laurentpayot/pen/RweNNQR) uses `useMemo` to memoize the identicon (store it in memory so that it does not need to be recalculated):
+The following React component inserts the identicon into an `img` tag `src` attribute.
+It also uses React `useMemo` to memoize the identicon (store it in memory so that it does not need to be recalculated).

 ```js
 import { identicon } from 'minidenticons'